-Dr. Pietrusza is a post-doctoral clinical psychologist with an integrative, psychodynamic approach to therapy.
+Dr. Pietrusza is a licensed clinical psychologist with an integrative, psychodynamic approach to therapy.
 She works with children, adolescents, adults and couples on issues across the life span.
 Her approach involves an openness to the nuances and complexities of dynamics with regard to clients’ particular families of origin, intersectional identities and specific cultural contexts.

 Dr. Pietrusza’s belief is that the awareness and perspective gained through therapy can free individuals to respond more flexibly to the challenging situations and changes life brings.
 In addition to thoughts and feelings, she considers language, dreams, fantasies and spiritual beliefs of deep importance to everyday life.
 She also believes that clients’ engagements with work, play and the material world hold meaningful explorations as well.